 The screenshots above are examples of adding the Japanese language pack and keyboard layout in Windows 11.
 The same steps also apply to any keyboard language you want to add (such as Chinese, Arabic, Hindi, etc) in Windows 11.

-How to add keyboard language layout to taskbar in Windows 11
+Add the keyboard language layout to taskbar in Windows 11

 In Windows 11, the keyboard language layout buttons on the taskbar will only appear when you have two or more keyboard layouts installed.